Laboratory of Applied Microbiology

 Early Detection and Quantification of Fungal Growth on Surfaces

 Fungi attack many heritage materials, including those composed of paper, textiles and synthetic polymers.
 Fungal growth occurs when items are stored under conditions of high temperature and humidity leads to fungal deterioration.
 We are currently adapting a fluorometric assay for use in early detection and quantification of fungal growth on cultural heritage materials.
-In the assay, fungal chitinases cleave the fluorochrome from N-acetylglucosamine and fluorescence is correlated with fungal biomass.
 The method is inexpensive, rapid, easy to use, and has extremely low detection limits.